 Use the player below to hear a pretty convincing rainforest soundscape created by a dozen talented teachers on one of our Primary Drama INSET days.
 Another, more poetic soundscape follows.

 Here is another soundscape, this time from a course on teaching Shakespeare.
-I took a speech by Ariel (from The Tempest) which talks about strange and magical sounds and asked the group to come up with sounds to put behind the speech.
+I took a speech by Caliban (from The Tempest) which talks about strange and magical sounds and asked the group to come up with sounds to put behind the speech.
 I also got them to echo words from the speech and then we improvised this soundscape.
 See what you think.

 My young drama group love all your games but their favourite is the sound orchestra – we were all in hysterics during this.
 They came up with their own original noises too.
 We had a lightsaber from star wars, a flushing toilet, washing machine and my favourite a bear growl amazing especially for the play we are performing.